 We slowly sail south out of Funter Bay and continue south in Chatham Strait.
 Our destination is Pavlov Harbor, nestled within Freshwater Bay on the southeast coast of Chichagof Island.
 Along our route of travel, we’ll keep an eye on the shoreline for brown bears.
 Pavlov Harbor is a photographer’s dream.
 Any number of brown bears can often be observed fishing in the rapids and small waterfalls of a river that empties into the harbor.

 Suddenly we encounter a pod of orcas.
 It's a group of three or four, including a male with his large dorsal fin, one or two females, and a juvenile.
 We observe their behavior as they linger in the area for 15 to 20 minutes.
 After the pod of orcas departs to the north, we continue cruising to the south.
-But there's never a paucity of wildlife-viewing in Alaska.
+But there's never a scarcity of wildlife viewing in Alaska.
 An hour later, humpback whales begin to make their presence known.
 Some are near enough that the boat swings in their general direction.
 Others are far off in the distance.
 But always exciting.

-Arriving in Pavlov Harbor State Marine Park, we have a tantalizing lunch of vegetable and sausage burritos.
+Arriving in Pavlov Harbor State Marine Park, we have a tempting lunch of vegetable and sausage burritos.
 Then we gear up for our afternoon paddle.
-Pavlov Harbor is not expansive, but we've got plenty of room to separate into pairs and establish our own peaceful rhythm.
+Pavlov Harbor is not expansive, but we've got plenty of room to separate into pairs and establish our peaceful rhythm.
 First, we'll paddle to the rapids and falls, with hopes to see bears feasting on salmon.
 But alas, our timing is not good today.
 Perhaps we're too early for the salmon run that gets the attention of bears?
-We continue to paddle for an hour, before returning to the Glacier Bear.
+We continue to paddle for an hour before returning to the Glacier Bear.

 We see the Glacier Bear, the Baranof dock with a dozen or more fishing boats and sailing boats tied up, the boardwalk, the hot tubs, and of course Baranof Falls.
 It's the perfect opportunity to pose for photos in front of the thunderous waterfall that drains Baranof Lake into Warm Springs Bay.
-But already a couple of paddlers are requesting a dip in the hot springs.
+But already, a couple of paddlers are requesting a dip in the hot springs.
 Decisions, decisions.

-Aboard the Glacier Bear, we prepare for another wine-tasting.
+Aboard the Glacier Bear, we prepare for another wine tasting.
 What a perfect way to slow things down.
 Soon the Chef announces that dinner is ready.
-Al has a platter of perfectly-cooked filets, and places it on the dining table, right next to another platter of crab melts.
-Hmm… so there's a grille hiding under the black cover next to the hot tub?
+Al has a platter of perfectly cooked filets and places it on the dining table, right next to another platter of crab melts.
+Hmm.
+So there's a grille hiding under the black cover next to the hot tub?
 Al's secret grille.

 Soon we’re underway.
 This evening’s destination is Pybus Bay.
-We cross Chatham Straight, continuing east through Frederick Sound.
+We cross Chatham Strait, continuing east through Frederick Sound.
 We pass by Murder Cove and beautiful Chapin Bay, along the southern shore of Admiralty Island.
 Small pods of transient orcas are seen along the way, showing us their large dorsal fins as they pass by.
 We can smell their fishy breath as they surface, spouting through their blowholes.

 Throughout the day, we'll watch for fast-moving pods of Dall's porpoises.
 One group notices us, and they intercept our course heading.
 The porpoises joyfully ride our bow wake, darting in and out, and everyone has their iPhone in hand, filming the experience.
 As we continue cruising west, we're also looking for humpback whales.
 This time they may be lunge feeding, breaking the surface at a low angle, mouth fully open, and throat cavities expanded like an accordion to collect all the fish they can scoop up by the lunging maneuver.